Hong Kong Bird Watching Society

-The Hong Kong Bird Watching Society (HKBWS; 香港觀鳥會 (Xiānggǎng guān niǎo huì)) is an environmental non-governmental organization dedicated to the conservation of birds and their habitats in Hong Kong, a territory on the southern coast of China.
+The Hong Kong Bird Watching Society (HKBWS; 香港觀鳥會) is an environmental non-governmental organization dedicated to the conservation of birds and their habitats in Hong Kong, a territory on the southern coast of China.
 It is a BirdLife International affiliated organization.
 The emblem of the HKBWS is the Chinese egret, which visits Hong Kong on migration and used to breed in the territory.

 Development

 The HKBWS was formed in 1957.
 It publishes the annual Hong Kong Bird Report and regular bulletins.

 In 1994, BirdLife International was established, and HKBWS became their Affiliate.

 In 1999, the HKBWS China Conservation Fund was established to support and promote birdwatching and the research work of birdwatchers and ornithologists on the Chinese mainland.

 In 2002, HKBWS was recognized as an approved public charitable institution.

 As of 2013, it had over 1800 members, employed four full-time staff, held regular meetings, conducted surveys and organized birdwatching tours.